xiang2025-coder/myapptest/issu.md

    > Could not resolve project :capacitor-android.
      Required by:
          project :app
       > No matching variant of project :capacitor-android was found.
-The consumer was configured to find a library for use during runtime, preferably optimized for Android, as well as attribute 'com.android.build.api.attributes.AgpVersionAttr' with value '8.7.2', attribute 'com.android.build.api.attributes.BuildTypeAttr' with value 'debug', attribute 'org.jetbrains.kotlin.platform.type' with value 'androidJvm' but:
+The consumer was configured to find a library for use during runtime, preferably optimized for Android, as well as attribute 'com.android.build.api.attributes.AgpVersionAttr' with value '8.2.2', attribute 'com.android.build.api.attributes.BuildTypeAttr' with value 'debug' but:
           - No variants exist.
    > Could not resolve project :capacitor-cordova-android-plugins.
      Required by:
          project :app
       > No matching variant of project :capacitor-cordova-android-plugins was found.
-The consumer was configured to find a library for use during runtime, preferably optimized for Android, as well as attribute 'com.android.build.api.attributes.AgpVersionAttr' with value '8.7.2', attribute 'com.android.build.api.attributes.BuildTypeAttr' with value 'debug', attribute 'org.jetbrains.kotlin.platform.type' with value 'androidJvm' but:
+The consumer was configured to find a library for use during runtime, preferably optimized for Android, as well as attribute 'com.android.build.api.attributes.AgpVersionAttr' with value '8.2.2', attribute 'com.android.build.api.attributes.BuildTypeAttr' with value 'debug' but:
           - No variants exist.

 * Try: